 Welcome to Transgentle, a digital zine for both trans+ people (whether you are out or stealth) and non-trans identifying allies who want to be progressive and productive in promoting Trans+ inclusion at a DIY, grassroots level.

-why gentle is better
+why gentle is important

 tips and ideas for positive change

 First things first let’s get the word out about Transgentle - at the moment it’s a case of who shouts loudest gets heard.
 I want this to be a finely tuned engine, You have the power to be a cog in this machine, if you send this website to just one person whether it’s your best friend or your favourite auntie and they send it to someone else it starts to move.
 The more cogs, the bigger machine, the louder the hum of the engine!
 Are you a member of an LGBTQ+ network?
 Or do you know someone who is?
 Send this to them and let’s pick up some speed!
-Remember to check back here regularly for new ideas and resources and use the Badges and Stickers section of this website to make and order your own.
+Remember to check back here regularly for new ideas and resources and use the Badges and Stickers section of this website to order your own.

 Research your local independent health and wellbeing practitioners - from hairdressers and barbers to chiropractors and podiatrists, from physiotherapists and yoga instructors to reiki practitioners and nail technicians.
 Do their websites and social media state that they are LGBTQ+ inclusive?
-If not, contact them by email or post (you can do this anonymously) asking if they are inclusive and telling them how important it is that if they are inclusive then they should share that they are so the trans community know where they will be safe.
+If not, contact them by email or post (you can do this anonymously) asking if they are inclusive and telling them how important it is that, if they are inclusive, they should share that they are, so the trans community know where they will be safe.
 If you are a trans person offer to look over their paperwork and online information that their clients use when signing up to their service and attending appointments and suggest any ways they are being unknowingly exclusionary with their wording or the way they collect gender specific information.

 Think about the leisure industry and where you spend your time and money - do you feel like the cafes, restaurants, bars and activity centres you frequent are inclusive and welcoming to trans people? are the toilets unnecessarily gendered to single sex? if there are ways they can make adjustments then have that conversation either in person anonymously as above.